info201b-au2022/project-sanjanayaji0/docs/p01-proposal.md

 *_Affiliation: INFO-201: Technical Foundations of Informatics - The Information School - University of Washington_

 ### Abstract
-Our main question is; How can a developed national energy grid impact the quality of living of its citizens?
+Our main question is: How can a developed national energy grid impact the quality of living of its citizens?
 This question is important since energy production and consumption have become one of the most significant geopolitical factors influencing a nation’s welfare.
 As we have seen in Ethiopia, for example, the construction of a large dam has allowed the nation to develop at a higher, more efficient pace, raise the quality of life, and export energy at a profit to neighboring countries.
 To address this question, we will analyze various overlapping data sets and come to a conclusion (s) from those data points.

+**Key Words:** Energy, Quality of Life, Energy production, Consumption

 ### Introduction